-36.8% of cases) in most of the instances.
-Nurses (21.5%), pharmacists (3.5%), medicine shopkeepers (2.9%), medical representatives (0.8%), and another insulin-injecting patient with diabetes (2.4%) were also insulin education providers to our study subjects.
+in 36.8% of cases) in most of the instances.
+Nurses (21.5%), pharmacists (3.5%), medicine shopkeepers (2.9%), medical representatives (0.8%), and other insulin-injecting patients with diabetes (2.4%) were also insulin education providers to our study subjects.
 Such education was reviewed within the previous 6 months in only 39.6% of the patients.
-The injection sites were checked by the attending physicians in every visit only in 14.9% of the subjects and 48.9% study subjects couldn't remember whether their injection site(s) were ever checked.
+The injection sites were checked by the attending physicians in every visit only in 14.9% of the subjects, and 48.9% of study subjects could not remember whether their injection site(s) were ever checked.
 Almost half (49.6%) of the patients never or rarely performed self-monitoring of